mo/mo.github.io/_posts/2019-04-08-elastic-search-introduction.md

 [tantivy](https://github.com/tantivy-search/tantivy) (search library similar to Lucene, but implemented in rust) and [Toshi](https://github.com/toshi-search/Toshi) (search engine implemented in rust, uses tantivy).
-Two other ones are [bleve](https://github.com/blevesearch/bleve) (implemented in golang) and [Sonic](https://github.com/valeriansaliou/sonic) (implemented in rust).
+Two other ones are the search library [bleve](https://github.com/blevesearch/bleve) (implemented in golang) and [blast](https://github.com/mosuka/blast) which is a server using bleve.
+Another nice full text solution (in rust) is [Sonic](https://github.com/valeriansaliou/sonic).
 A few people have tried to implement [Lucene index-compatible search libraries](https://wiki.apache.org/lucene-java/LuceneImplementations) in non-Java languages but none of them took off.